-This paper aims at the generalization of the LTC from the periodic setting considered in [62] to the non-periodic one.
+This paper aims at the generalization of the LTC from the periodic setting considered in [?] to the non-periodic one.
 Since both sides of the correspondence, namely Wannier bases and Chern numbers, are defined by using periodicity in an essential way, even the formulation of a reasonable conjecture requires some care.

-On the side of Wannier bases, a generalization of this concept to nonperiodic systems has been discussed since the early work of Kohn and Onffroy [46].
-Later, Kivelson noticed that for d = 1 a generalized Wannier basis is provided by the eigenfunctions of the reduced position operator $\tilde{X} := PXP$ , where X is the usual position operator [44].
-This intuition has been put on solid mathematical grounds in [71], where it is proved that for any gapped one-dimensional Schrödinger operator the spectrum of $\tilde{X}$ is discrete, and the corresponding eigenfunctions form a generalized Wannier basis (GWB), as reviewed in Example 2.7.
-While the above construction does not generalize to d > 1, the existence of a GWB can be proved for several specific d-dimensional systems, as discussed in Sect.
-2.1 following [70] and [10].
-Moreover, in [26] it has been shown that the construction of [71] is optimal, in the sense that the obtained GWB has the same exponential decay of the associated
+On the side of Wannier bases, a generalization of this concept to non-periodic systems has been discussed since the early work of Kohn and Onffroy [?].
+Later, Kivelson noticed that for d=1 a generalized Wannier basis is provided by the eigenfunctions of the reduced position operator $\widetilde{X}:=PXP$, where X is the usual position operator [?].
+This intuition has been put on solid mathematical grounds in [?], where it is proved that for any gapped 1-dimensional Schrödinger operator the spectrum of \widetilde{X} is discrete, and the corresponding eigenfunctions form a generalized Wannier basis (GWB)(2), as reviewed in Example ??.
+While the above construction does not generalize to d>1, the existence of a GWB can be proved for several specific d-dimensional systems, as discussed in Section ?? following [?] and [?].
+Moreover, in [?] it has been shown that the construction of [?] is optimal, in the sense that the obtained GWB has the same exponential decay of the associated Fermi projection.
+An alternative strategy to construct a GWB for a generic 2-dimensional non-periodic system has been recently suggested, and numerically validated [?].
+We shortly review the whole topic of GWB in Section ??.